junxit/us-congress-bills-114/metadata.md

 - 2016-03-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2016-03-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 2 (Roll no. 125). (text: CR 3/14/2016 H1310)
 - 2016-03-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 2 (Roll no. 125).(text: CR 3/14/2016 H1310)
+- 2016-03-17 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.